 Last but not least, I also reached out to my fellow #instamamas and asked what their handy tips are for first time moms.
 Here’s what they said:

 @thebugthebird – Take help when people offer it!
 Mamahood is HARD and newborns are time consuming.
 Let people cook for you, wash your dishes, grocery shop or hold your baby while you shower.
 It takes a village! 😊💗

 @tashnundkumar – Invest in a digital ear or forehead thermometer…ask your paed when to worry about temp…believe me when I say I thought my firstborn had an elevated temp so often it’s embaressing🙈❤

 @bongihill – ⭐Babywearing⭐ It helps baby feel safe and content by promoting a secure attachment.
 It reduces crying by 43% which helps build your confidence as a mom.
 The soft touch releases oxytocin which can help reduce stress and anxiety.
 It gives you the ability to go out and about and have your hands free.
 There are so many more amazing benefits for mom and baby.
 On a personal note…My son was born 2 days after my hubby had a shoulder operation (mountain bike accident) and we were busy building and about to move into a new house.
 It was mayhem and I would not have survived without babywearing.

 Motherhood is really an amazingly beautiful yet difficult journey.
 I hope some of the advice given here can make it a little easier for you.
-If you have any useful handy tips for first time moms and what worked for you, please add it to the comments section below 🙂
+If you have any useful handy tips for first time moms, please add it to the comments section below 🙂